Metro... In Dino (soundtrack): Reception

-Ritika Srivastav of India Today stated that "The soundtrack of the film is emotional and blends well with the story.
+Ritika Srivastav of India Today stated, "The soundtrack of the film is emotional and blends well with the story.
 The songs feel like another character, just like they did in the first film" but noted the absence of KK, who sang few songs from the predecessor, which led to the soundtrack feeling incomplete.

-Sidhangana Mishra of Mirchi Plus wrote "Metro…In Dino brings back the Anurag-Pritam combo, with music that feels like the heart of the film.
+Sidhangana Mishra of Mirchi Plus wrote, "Metro…In Dino brings back the Anurag-Pritam combo, with music that feels like the heart of the film.
 Each song talks about something real, like love, breakups, silent moments, or just that in-between feeling we have all had."

-Titas Chowdhary of News18 wrote "it's Pritam magical compositions that truly elevate the screenplay.
+Titas Chowdhary of News18 wrote, "it's Pritam magical compositions that truly elevate the screenplay.
 Unlike Life In A Metro where the Metro Band comprised him, Suhail Kaul and Fahruk Mahfuz Anam (James), Metro In Dino has him along with new additions – Papon and Raghav Chaitanya.
 And no points for guessing that the trio does appear onscreen to perform the songs as the scenes play out.
 What a nostalgic ride!
 Pritam’s songs remain one of the biggest highlights of the film.
 The pre-interval block that encapsulates the falling action as the musical trio gives tunes to the characters’ heartaches is an absolute delight, almost giving you a feel of watching a live concert."

-Rishabh Suri of Hindustan Times wrote "It’s a pity it hasn’t managed to top the charts before the film’s release, because it truly sucks you in and makes you stay seated.
+Rishabh Suri of Hindustan Times wrote, "It's a pity it hasn't managed to top the charts before the film's release, because it truly sucks you in and makes you stay seated.
 Pritam deserves applause for his compositions, while lyricists Sandeep Srivastava, Mayur Puri, Anurag Sharma, Qaisar Ul Jafri, Neelesh Mishra and Momin Khan Momin weave some lovely songs."

-Nandini Ramnath of Scroll.in wrote "Pritam’s music was one of the highlights of Life in a Metro, and is the mainstay in Metro…In Dino – even though it has to compete with poor lip syncing, Pritam’s own background score and dialogue laid over the songs."
-Sukanya Verma of Rediff.com wrote "Pritam's songs are tuneful but far from groundbreaking."
+Nandini Ramnath of Scroll.in wrote, "Pritam’s music was one of the highlights of Life in a Metro, and is the mainstay in Metro…In Dino – even though it has to compete with poor lip syncing, Pritam’s own background score and dialogue laid over the songs."

+Sukanya Verma of Rediff.com wrote, "Pritam's songs are tuneful but far from groundbreaking."

 Kartik Bhardwaj of Cinema Express wrote Pritam’s music flows in the background beading narratives together.
 The musical performances seem to have an Old Hollywood charm and seem novel and noteworthy.
 They seamlessly blend tune with tone and might make you get up and shake a leg with these fictional people on the big screen."